- Disability insurance offers vital financial support in the event of illness or injury, ensuring continued income during periods of incapacity

 How do disability definitions affect your coverage?

 The key difference between group and individual disability insurance lies in how they define disability.
-Group disability insurance typically uses the “any occupation” standard, which means you only receive benefits if you cannot perform any job.
+Group disability insurance typically uses the “any occupation” or “regular occupation” standard, which means you only receive benefits if you cannot perform “any” possible job.
 This can be problematic for doctors because, even if they can’t practice medicine, they might still be able to work in a different capacity or a less demanding role.

 Individual disability insurance often uses the “own occupation” definition.
 This means that doctors receive benefits if they are unable to work in their specific medical field.
 This is crucial for physicians, as it takes into account the specialized skills and knowledge they have developed.
 Having an individual disability insurance policy with the “own occupation” clause ensures that if doctors can no longer practice in their specialty due to health issues, they will still have financial support.